 Before we get into all the different ways you can use fat head dough, I want to answer some FAQs about it below.
 If you have another question, please leave it in the comments and I'll get back to you!

-The fat head dough recipe has 14.9g of net carbs for the whole batch.
+The fat head dough recipe has 14.9g of net carbs for the whole recipe.
 The carb count for the final dishes you create using the dough will differ.

 Counting carbs isn't always the fun part of this lifestyle, so I made it even easier for this post.
 Each recipe below has the net carb count listed at the end of this post.

-How long does raw fat head dough keep?
+How long does raw fat head dough stay fresh?

-You can store uncooked fat head dough in the fridge or freezer.
+You can store the uncooked fat head dough in the fridge or freezer.

-If you are prepping batches ahead of time keep in mind that you'll need to use it with 2 days when storing in a refrigerator.
+If you are prepping batches ahead of time keep in mind that you'll need to use it within 2 days when storing in a refrigerator.

 If you plan on freezing your batches, keep it covered well with a few layers of plastic wrap.
 Properly stored in the freezer, the dough will keep for up to 2 months.